Ulrich B. Schmid: Education

 Schmid studied from 1982 to 1989 Protestant theology at the University of Tübingen and at Münster.
 The first ecclesiastical examination in 1989 was followed by a study of philosophy, ancient history and Byzantine studies in Münster from 1989 to 1992.
 From 1993 to 1995 followed the Vicariate and then in 1995 the 2nd ecclesiastical examination.

 In the academic field he was awarded a doctorate in 1995 by the Protestant Theological Faculty of the University of Münster for Doctor of Theology.
 With a habilitation scholarship of the German Research Foundation (DFG) he continued his academic career in the years 1996 to 1998.
 From 1997 to 1998 he worked as a Fellow at the Netherlands Institute for Advanced Study (NIAS), from 1998 to 2000 at the University of Amsterdam.

-At the Kirchliche Hochschule Bethel he was habilitated in 2002 and in 2005 he published by Verlag Herder a work Unum ex quattuor.
-Eine Geschichte der lateinischen Tatianüberlieferung.
+At the Kirchliche Hochschule Bethel he was habilitated in 2002.
+In 2005, he published a book titled Unum ex quattuor.
+Eine Geschichte der lateinischen Tatianüberlieferung with Verlag Herder.